adamtorres/example-stocks/docs/DoingThingsOnOSX.md

 settings.py
 :    This is where the project-level settings are grouped.
 App-level settings will be handled by Django AppConf within each app.

+## Configuring an IDE
+Up to now, no IDE (integrated development environment) has been used.
+I'd be surprised if most python IDEs didn't have some Django integration for most commands, but from what I've experienced, many of those integrations just kinda work.
+When Django makes changes, they kinda break.
+I've found it easier to do most things via command line.
+Especially when things break, the error isn't hidden in IDE error messages.
+That said, the IDE needs to know which virtual environment to use as it likely tracks which packages you are using and would constantly pop up warnings about missing requirements.

+### Thonny
+`Cmd+,` to open the preferences window.
+Click the `Interpreter` tab and `Locate another python executable` box on that tab.
+Brings up a `Finder` style window.
+`Cmd+Shift+G` to bring up a prompt for a location as we need to get into a hidden folder.
+Type `~/.pyenv/versions/` and press enter.
+The `~` is a shortcut for the current user's home folder.
+Navigate into whichever environment was created, then `bin` and select `python3`.
+Open `Tools` and `Manage Packages`.
+You should see a list on the left of about 15 or so packages.

+#### Note About Thonny
+I was unable to find a way for Thonny to deal with a multi-file project.
+This will likely become an issue with large projects.
+For a script thrown together to do a specific task, it should be ok.

+### Pycharm
+Start Pycharm and tell it to open the `web` folder.
+Don't point it at the `example-stocks` folder as there will be another python project in the `api` folder.
+It will take a moment to start as they've been adding more bloat to the app over time for new and happy features.
+`Cmd+,` to open the preferences window.
+Expand the `Project: web` tree and select `Project Interpreter`.
+Click the gear icon at the top right and select `Add...` Make sure `Virtual Environment` is selected on the left list and `Existing Environment` is the selected option on the right.
+Click the `...` to the right of `Existing Interpreter` to bring up a new dialog box.
+Type `~/.pyenv/versions/` and press enter.
+The `~` is a shortcut for the current user's home folder.
+Navigate into whichever environment was created, then `bin` and select `python3`.
+It will take a moment to read through the packages and index the code for autocomplete goodness.
+Once done, you should see a list of about 15 or so packages.

+Pycharm likes to help you with your source code repository.
+The pop up might show up in the bottom right corner to ask if you want to add project configuration files to the repo.
+This is generally not a good idea.
+First, if you are working in a team, each person could use a different application making chunks of the stored code useless.
+If you are working alone, it would be ok except for the habit building it does to do so.
+When you end up on a team, you might add the files just out of habit.
+Pycharm's project settings are stored in a folder called `.idea` at the root of the project.

+For more info on general Pycharm usage, search Youtube for it.
+I might write some later if requested.
+Just be aware there are Windows and Linux versions so videos might be for a different OS.
+The visual layout of the IDE is very similar across OS' but the keyboard shortcuts are definitely different.

+TODO: Is there more setup needed?
+I think I skipped ahead and didn't write something down.

+## Testing Django Without Any Additions
+Now to see if everything installed correctly.
+For Pycharm, click the green right arrow in the tool bar.
+For the command line, make sure you are in the `web` folder and then type:

+    :::bash
+    ./manage.py runserver

+Regarless of which you use, the output should be similar to the below.

+    :::plainconsole
+    Watching for file changes with StatReloader
+    Performing system checks...

+    System check identified no issues (0 silenced).

+    You have 17 unapplied migration(s).
+Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
+    Run 'python manage.py migrate' to apply them.
+    June 05, 2020 - 16:14:12
+    Django version 3.0.6, using settings 'stockings.settings'
+    Starting development server at http://127.0.0.1:8000/
+    Quit the server with CONTROL-C.

+Note the `Starting development server at http://127.0.0.1:8000/` line.
+This tells you what url to put into your browser.
+In `terminal`, right-clicking the url should select the entire url and include an option to `Open URL`.
+In `iTerm2`, holding `Cmd` will turn the url into a clickable link.
+In Pycharm, the url is clickable without any additional action needed.
+It should be obvious if it worked as the page should come up with a message including "The install worked successfully!
+Congratulations!"
+If on the terminal or iTerm2, press `Ctrl+C` to stop it.
+If in PyCharm, click the red square either on the top toolbar or to the left of the output panel.

+## Creating a Hello World app
+Of course, the first thing anyone should always do when learning a new language or framework is make it say 'Hello'.
+To do this,

 Odd.
 Cannot seem to have a code block immediately after a definition.

     :::bash